Kids and Family in Beijing

 The China Science and Technology Museum is a national tourist attraction, with the famous mirror dome that contains its 360-degree cinema attracting thousands of visitors every year.
 Full of interesting exhibits that educate while entertaining, parents can enjoy the offerings of the main exhibition hall or explore the museum’s scientific amusement park with their children.

-Parents wanting their children to explore nature without heading out of the city have a number of options too.
+Parents wanting their kids to explore nature without heading out of the city have a number of options too.
 The Beihai Park to the northeast of the Forbidden City is perfect for picnics, paddle boat rides and curious exploration through what is one of the largest and most historic gardens in China.
-Milu Park is also popular, housing a selection of endangered species in what used to be imperial hunting grounds.
+Milu Park is also popular attraction, housing a selection of endangered species in what used to be imperial hunting grounds.
 The Milu deer is the most popular among these, becoming extinct in China in the 19th century before being reintroduced from Britain in the 1980s.